 Any person responsible for the adoption of textbooks may not prohibit the use of, or refuse to approve the use of, textbooks on the basis that the textbooks include a perspective, study or story of, or are created by, any individual or group identified in ORS 337.260(1)(a)-(e)[, i.e., are Native American, European, African, Asian, Pacific Island, Chicano, Latino, Middle Eastern or Jewish descent, have disabilities, are immigrants or refugees, or are lesbian, gay, bisexual or transgender].

 Materials selection committees will be appointed by the administration at the time necessary adoption areas are determined.
 The committee will review the materials and the general criteria for materials selection and provide a recommendation to the superintendent.
-The superintendent may make changes to the recommendation and shall submit a recommendation(s) to the Board for adoption prior to use. [{}The meetings of a selection committee for core instructional materials will follow Public Meetings Law.].
+The superintendent may make changes to the recommendation and shall submit a recommendation(s) to the Board for adoption prior to use. [{}The meetings of a selection committee for core instructional materials will follow Public Meetings Law.]

-[If the district chooses to adopt core instructional materials which are not on the state-approved list, the rules outlined in OAR 581-022-2350 will apply [and are represented in administrative regulation IIA-AR(6) - Independent Adoption of Core Instructional Materials].].
+[If the district chooses to adopt core instructional materials which are not on the state-approved list, the rules outlined in OAR 581-022-2350 will apply [and are represented in administrative regulation IIA-AR(6) - Independent Adoption of Core Instructional Materials].]

 Supplemental Instructional Materials